LetsDoVideo/iso-for-obs/README.md

 **Pull individual Zoom participant video feeds (ISO) directly into OBS Studio as dedicated sources.**

-ISO for OBS is a native Windows plugin for OBS Studio that uses the Zoom Meeting SDK to give broadcasters clean, isolated video feeds from each Zoom participant — no screen capturing, no grid layouts, just raw high-quality video piped directly into your OBS scene.
+ISO for OBS is a native Windows plugin for OBS Studio that uses the Zoom Meeting SDK to give broadcasters clean, isolated video feeds from each Zoom participant.
+No screen capturing, no grid layouts, just raw high-quality video piped directly into your OBS scene.

 ---